Fabio Quartararo: 2020

-Monster Energy Yamaha MotoGP (2021–)
+Yamaha MotoGP (2021–2026)

 2021

-After a rookie season in MotoGP, Yamaha Factory Racing announced on 29 January 2020 that Quartararo would replace Valentino Rossi beginning with the 2021 season and that he would receive factory-supported machinery for his remaining season at Petronas Yamaha SRT.
+After a rookie season in MotoGP, Yamaha Factory Racing announced on 29 January 2020 that Quartararo would replace Valentino Rossi beginning with the 2021 season, and that he would receive factory-supported machinery for his remaining season at Petronas Yamaha SRT.

 Quartararo started the season at Losail with a fifth place and a win in two consecutive weekends.
-Two weeks later in Portimao he qualified for the pole position (after Francesco Bagnaia's lap was invalidated) and led the race for the last 17 of 25 laps for his second win of the season.
-Quartararo would take Pole once again in Jerez, and was leading the race comfortably halfway through, when he started to suffer arm pump problems, and fell back the order, only finishing the race in 13th while Jack Miller took the win.
-After a successful surgery, Quartararo qualified in Pole Position in Le Mans, his third consecutive Pole, after a difficult practice session.
-During the race, due to unexpected weather changes and the rain starting to come down, Quartararo along with other riders switched bikes, however he was penalised with a long lap penalty when he pulled into Maverick Viñales garage instead of his own.
-Despite the penalty he managed to finish his home GP in 3rd, with fellow countryman Johann Zarco taking second and Jack Miller first.
+Two weeks later in Portimao, he qualified for the pole position after Francesco Bagnaia's lap was invalidated, and led the race for the last 17 of 25 laps for his second win of the season.
+Quartararo took pole again in Jerez and was leading the race, but started to suffer arm pump problems halfway through and fell back the order, finishing the race in 13th while Jack Miller took the win.
+After a successful surgery, he qualified in pole position in Le Mans, his third consecutive pole.
+During the race, due to unexpected weather changes and rain starting to come down, he switched bikes along with other riders, but was penalised with a long lap penalty when he pulled into Maverick Viñales's garage instead of his own.
+Despite the penalty, he finished his home GP in third, with fellow countryman Johann Zarco taking second, and Jack Miller first.

-Quartararo would once again take pole position, a fourth consecutive time, at the Italian Grand Prix in Mugello, but the weekend was overshadowed by the passing of Moto3 rider Jason Dupasquier, who died after an accident in pre-race qualifying.
+Quartararo took pole position for a fourth consecutive time at the Italian Grand Prix in Mugello, but the weekend was overshadowed by the passing of Moto3 rider Jason Dupasquier, who died after an accident in pre-race qualifying.
 Quartararo won the race, achieving his third win of the season and dedicated both the pole and win to Dupasquier.

-In Catalunya, Quartararo once again took pole position for a fifth consecutive time, something which hasn't been done in the premier class since Marc Márquez did so in 2014.
-He finished in 3rd but was demoted to 4th after being given a 3-second penalty for taking a shortcut, and he was then given another 3 second penalty post-race, for riding with his leather suit open.
-The zipper was down and Quartararo removed his chest protector, breaching race rules requiring protective equipment to be worn correctly at all times, thus demoting Quartararo to 6th place.
-Quartararo further solidified his championship lead with a 3rd place at the Sachsenring, a win at Assen, and a third place in Spielberg.
+In Catalunya, he took pole position for a fifth consecutive time, doing so for the first time in premier class history since Marc Márquez in 2014.
+He finished in third but was demoted to fourth after being given a three-second penalty for taking a shortcut, and was then given another three-second penalty post-race for riding with his leather suit open.
+The zipper was down and Quartararo removed his chest protector, breaching race rules requiring protective equipment to be worn correctly at all times, thus demoting him to 6th place.
+He extended his championship lead with a third place at the Sachsenring, a win at Assen, and a third place in Spielberg.

-Quartararo would win his fifth race of the season in Silverstone, and with two second-place finishes in Rimini, and Austin, he had a 52-point gap to Francesco Bagnaia, with 3 races to go.
-Bagnaia would lead with 5 laps to go in Misano, but crashed out, ending his title fight, and confirming Quartararo won the title with 2 full races to go.
+Quartararo won his fifth race of the season in Silverstone, and with two second-place finishes in Rimini, and Austin, he had a 52-point gap to Francesco Bagnaia with three races to go.
+Bagnaia led with five laps to go in Misano, but crashed out, ending his title fight confirming Quartararo won the title with two full races to go.